Sports in Tamil Nadu: Sathurangam

 Chess is believed to have originated in India, c.
 280 – 550 CE, where its early form in Tamil Nadu was known as Sathurangam literally four divisions [of the military] – infantry, cavalry, elephants, and chariots, represented by the pieces that would evolve into the modern pawn, knight, bishop, and rook, respectively.
 During the Sangam period chess was called Vallattam.
 Many chess pieces have been found during excavations in Tamil Nadu.
-Modern day chess is a widely popular game in the state and Tamil Nadu State Chess Association is the apex body for the game of chess in Tamil Nadu.
+Modern day chess is a widely popular game in the state and Tamil Nadu State Chess Association is the apex body for chess in Tamil Nadu.
 The state has produced many grandmasters including Viswanathan Anand, one of the greatest and most versatile players of the modern era having won the World Chess Championship five times from 2002 to 2013.
 Other notable players include R Praggnanandhaa, Gukesh D, S. Vijayalakshmi, P. V. Nandhidhaa, Aravindh Chithambaram, R Vaishali and Krishnan Sasikiran.

 Malyutham

-Malyutham is a traditional Indian art of full contact grappling that originated in Tamil Nadu.
+Malyutham is a traditional Indian martial art of full contact grappling that originated in Tamil Nadu.
 It was widely practiced in Tamil Nadu since ancient times as a sport.
 Malyutham is one of the 64 Arts mentioned in Ancient Literature.
-Malyutham is one of the Traditional Sports practiced in Tamil Nadu.
-There is another Art named Malla - Yuddha coming from North India.
-Although the names are similar, Malla-Yuddha and Malyutham are two different and very distinct Arts.
+There is another art named Malla - Yuddha coming from North India.
+Although the names are similar, Malla-Yuddha and Malyutham are two different and very distinct arts.
 They are different in the nature of the techniques studied and in their external aspects as well.

 Gusthi

-Gusthi is a Traditional Sports Activity, which is practiced in Punjab since time immemorial.
+Gusthi is a traditional sport, which has been historically practiced in Punjab.
 Gusthi is also known as Kai Kuthu Sandai.
-Gusthi is a form of Traditional Boxing, which is slightly deviated from wrestling.
+Gusthi is a form of traditional boxing, which is slightly deviated from wrestling.
 Gusthi of Tamil Nadu is a derivative of Malyutham of Tamil Nadu.
-Gusthi also includes Grapplings as well.
+Gusthi also includes grapplings as well.
 There is another art coming from North India named Kushti.
 Although the names are almost same, Gusthi and Kushti are two different and two distinct arts.
-Gusthi is an art of Boxing, while Kusthi is an art of wrestling.
+Gusthi is an art of boxing, while kusthi is an art of wrestling.
 They are different in the nature of the techniques studied and in their external aspects as well.

 Killithattu

-Killithattu is a game that requires quick reflexes, tactical thinking and tremendous team effort.
+Killithattu is a game that requires quick reflexes, tactical thinking and team effort.
 The sport is part of Tamil heritage and preserves Tamil identity.
 The 'kili' or last player must stand on the centre of the first lane when the game starts.

 The 'kili' player can move anywhere around the court or through the middle of the court but not horizontally.
 The team that is guarding the base and capturing it is chosen by a coin toss.
 The game is started by a whistle sound by the overseeing referee.
 When the game starts, each of the other members can only move sideways/horizontally.
-This accounts for the rest of the 5 members of the team for a total of 6 including 'kili'.
+This accounts for the rest of the 5 members of the team for a total of 6 including the 'kili'.